SimVascular/svZeroDSolver/paper/paper.md

 Examples of configuration files to run `svZeroDSolver` simulations using the various available blocks are in `svZeroDSolver/tests/cases`.
 The repository also includes examples demonstrating the simple API for interfacing between `svZeroDSolver` and external C++ software packages in `svZeroDSolver/tests/test_inetrface`.
-Details on creating zero-dimensional simulations from three-dimensional models using the `Simvascular` graphical interface are available on the [Simvascular documentation](https://simvascular.github.io/documentation/rom_simulation.html).
+Details on creating zero-dimensional simulations from three-dimensional models using the `SimVascular` graphical interface are available on the [SimVascular documentation](https://simvascular.github.io/documentation/rom_simulation.html).

 Future development plans include a graphical interface to create circuit representations of existing zero-dimensional models, as well as functionality to create `svZeroDSolver`-compatible `.json` configuration files directly from graphical (circuit) representations of user-specified circulatory models.
-We are also expanding the available blocks to more accurately model hemodynamics, such as by using data-driven models for pressure losses at arbitrarily shaped vascular junctions.
+We are also expanding the available blocks to more accurately model hemodynamics, such as by using data-driven models for pressure losses at arbitrarily shaped vascular junctions [@rubio2024].
 The development team actively implements new features, blocks and test cases to build on the capabilities of svZeroDSolver and ensure its accuracy and speed.

 # Acknowledgments

-This work was supported by NSF grant ???.
+This work was supported by grant ???, by the National Heart, Lung, and Blood Institute of the National Institutes of Health under Award Numbers R01HL141712 and K99HL161313, and the Stanford Maternal and Child Health Institute.

 # References